Welcome to The Cool Down, Hunker's definitive guide for staying cool, calm, and collected all summer long.

 Crushed ice is universally beloved.
 With the help of this silicone tray, you can easily make it at home.
 The long, thin ice sticks break apart into tiny little pieces when poured into a glass, and freeze extra quickly to cool down your drink in a pinch.

 More than an ice tray, this clever solution offers built-in storage that makes it ideal for those without an in-freezer ice maker, and that also doubles as a mini-cooler for outside activities.
 But what sold us is the unique, slightly irregular shape of the ice it produces — it feels design-y somehow, and much more posh than classic cubes.

 Ice sticks are, as we all know, much easier to get into your water bottle.
 But they're also nice for tall drinks like those served in a Collins glass.
-This is the most highly tessellated "stick"-shaped ice arrangement we've seen, so it really maximizes output per freeze time.
+Cheers to that.

 Give a '70s twist to your sips with these far-out florals.